ahrtr/gocontainer/README.md

 The list.Interface has a nested sort.Interface, so a list can be sorted into ascending order, according to the natural ordering of its elements for some golang build-in data types, or sorted into a customized order, according to the comparator provided by applications.
 Please see [Sort](#sort) to get more detailed info.

 ## PriorityQueue
 PriorityQueue is an unbounded priority queue based on a priority heap.
 It implements the following interface.
-Click **[here](examples/priorityqueue_example.go)** to find examples on how to use priority queue.
+Click **[here](examples/priorityqueue_example.go)** to find examples on how to use a priority queue.
 ```
 // Interface is a type of priority queue, and PriorityQueue implement this interface.
 type Interface interface {
-	collection.Interface
-	sort.Interface

-	// Add inserts the specified element into this priority queue.
-	Add(val interface{})
+	queue.Interface

 	// Contains returns true if this queue contains the specified element.
 	Contains(val interface{}) bool
-	// Peek retrieves, but does not remove, the head of this queue, or return nil if this queue is empty.
-	Peek() interface{}
-	// Poll retrieves and removes the head of the this queue, or return nil if this queue is empty.
-	Poll() interface{}
 	// Remove a single instance of the specified element from this queue, if it is present.
 	// It returns false if the target value isn't present, otherwise returns true.
 	Remove(val interface{}) bool